azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 2. **Negligible intermolecular forces:** intermolecular attractions and repulsions are disregarded.
 This is reasonable at **high temperatures**, where kinetic energy dominates.

-:::{admonition} Important: validity of the ideal gas approximation
-:class: warning
-The ideal gas model describes gases under the limit of low density and high temperature, where molecular interactions vanish.
+:::{warning} Important: validity of the ideal gas approximation The ideal gas model describes gases under the limit of low density and high temperature, where molecular interactions vanish.
 In this regime, all gases behave similarly, regardless of their chemical nature.
 :::